 As usual for Falcom games, the soundtrack is fantastic.
 A far cry from the rock driven tracks of Ys, Zwei!!‘s music is instead very calming, with its main overworld theme played on acoustic guitar and flutes.
 Much of it is reminiscent of Yasunori Mitsuda’s work on Chrono Cross, which is a compliment of the highest order.

 From the perspective of an expert dungeon crawler fan, Zwei!! might seem shallow.
-Even admiring it for its cuteness and personality, there’s not really enough substance to keep it going through all 50-or-so levels, and the fighting isn’t all that satisfying.
-It’s still worth playing though, at least to admire how good it looks, and the soundtrack album is required listening for any video game music fan.
+Even admiring it for its cuteness and personality, there’s not really enough substance to keep it going through all 50-or-so levels, unless the completionist in you really wants to fill out the game’s database, and the fighting isn’t all that satisfying.
+It’s still worth playing though, at least to admire how good it looks and to laugh at the silly characters, and the soundtrack album is required listening for any video game music fan.